OrevanaIA/IATravelAgency/README.md

 This project is a Streamlit application that acts as a travel agency assistant, helping users plan their trips.

+## Interaction Flow
+*PDF Upload: The user uploads PDF files via the Streamlit interface.

+*PDF Processing:
+    - Extracts text from each page.
+    - Generates embeddings using Azure OpenAI.

+*Agent Creation: An OpenAI agent is set up to use embeddings and Bing searches.
+*User Query:
+    The user asks a question, and the agent searches the embeddings to return the best answer.

 ## Project Structure

 - `env_loader.py`: Loads environment variables.